TylerTemp/SaintsField/README.md

 *   `string funcName=null` callback function.
 Must return a `AdvancedDropdownList<T>`.
     When using on an `enum`, you can omit this parameter, and the dropdown will use the enum values as the dropdown items.
+    When omited, it will try to find all the static values from the field type.
 *   `EUnique unique=EUnique.None`: When using on a list/array, a duplicated option can be removed if `Enique.Remove`, or disabled if `EUnique.Disable`.
 No use for non-list/array.
 *   AllowMultiple: No